Study profile

-The core of Photography & Society is image-making, at the same time the programme will challenge you to foster encounters beyond photographic practice and utilize photography as a means to take part in global debate.
-We enable you to mediate the relationship between image and society.
-These transformational demands can only be met if photographers are educated in how photographs are created, presented, discussed, used, and documented.
+At the core of this programme is the art of image-making, but we also encourage you to look beyond the lens.
+You will be challenged to use photography as a tool for global conversation, helping to shape and reflect the relationship between images and society.
+These demands can only be met if photographers are educated in how photographs are created, presented, discussed, used, and documented.

 Specifications